rocco-save/dataprotectionscholarsnetwork.github.io/content/en/post/CPDP_LatAm_panel2021.md

 featured_image: "images/CPDPLatAm2021.png"
 ---

 We are very glad to participate with a panel to the Conference [CPDP LatAm 2021](https://cpdp.lat/en/program/) taking place from July 14th to 16th 2021.
-The panel takes place on July 16th (Room 3), 10:00-11:30 BRT/ 16:00-17:30 CEST.
-We thope to meet many of you there.
+The panel takes place on **July 16th (Room 3), 10:00-11:30 BRT/ 16:00-17:30 CEST**.
+We hope to meet many of you there!

 **Panel: Data protection law scholars of the world, unite! (in little groups?)
 Towards a global data protection network?**